gramcracker40/GreenWatch/README.md

 ## Backend

-[Backend](https://github.com/gramcracker40/GreenWatch/tree/main/Backend) Contains the code of the [Agents](https://github.com/gramcracker40/GreenWatch/tree/main/Backend/Agents), that run on the 3 intended Raspberry Pi to take sensor data, and the [GreenhouseServer](https://github.com/gramcracker40/GreenWatch/tree/main/Backend/GreenhouseServer) that acts as a proxy to push the agent data from the greenhouse to whatever remote server is running the Greenwatch application.
+[Backend](https://github.com/gramcracker40/GreenWatch/tree/main/Backend) Contains the code of the [Agents](https://github.com/gramcracker40/GreenWatch/tree/main/Backend/Agents), that run on the Raspberry Pi to take sensor data, and the [GreenhouseServer](https://github.com/gramcracker40/GreenWatch/tree/main/Backend/GreenhouseServer) that acts as a proxy to push the agent data from the greenhouse to whatever remote server is running the Greenwatch application.

+## Hardware
+[Hardware](https://github.com/gramcracker40/GreenWatch/tree/main/Hardware) Contains information about the hardware used to take the measurement data and any setup processes we used to get them to where they needed to be in order to work with Greenwatch.

 ## Contributors